surajondev/robo-friends/README.md

 ## Installation
 - Fork the repo
 - Clone this repo using `git clone https://github.com/surajondev/robo-friends.git`
-- Change Directory to using `cd covid19-info`
+- Change Directory to using `cd robo-friends`
 - Run the following command in terminal
   - `npm install`
   - `npm run`